yatesco/seafile-docs/deploy_pro/office_documents_preview.md

-Seafile Professional server supports previewing office/pdf documents online, to use it you need to follow the steps described on this page.
+Seafile Professional server supports previewing office/pdf documents online by converting them to HTML pages.
+You can follow the steps described on this page to use this feature.
+If you'd like to edit office files online, you can integrate Seafile with Microsoft Office Online server or LibreOffice online.

 ### Install Libreoffice/UNO ###